-Inspect each piece before accepting delivery.
-Check for torn cartons, broken skids, bent sheet metal, > The owner must provide reasonable evidence that the damage did not occur after delivery. torn shrink wrap.
-Check the unit(s) for concealed damage before storage and as soon as possible after delivery.
+\\\\\ Inspect each piece before accepting delivery.
+Check for torn cartons, broken skids, bent sheet metal, torn shrink wrap.

+\\\\ Check the unit(s) for concealed damage before storage and as soon as possible after delivery.
 In event of suspected concealed damage, ask the driver to wait.
 Concealed damage must be reported within 1.5 days of receipt.

+\\\\ If concealed damage is found, stop unpacking the shipment.
+Do not move damaged material from the receiving location.
+Take photos of the damage.
+The owner must provide reasonable evidence that the damage did not occur after delivery.

-Notify the carrier of the damage as soon as possible.
+\\\\ Notify the carrier of the damage as soon as possible.
 Request an immediate joint inspection by the carrier and consignee.
 A determination of responsibility will be made and the carrier will authorize repairs in the event of admission of fault.

-If concealed damage is found, stop unpacking the shipment.
-Do not move damaged material from the receiving location.
-Take photos of the damage.
-Notify Legacy Chillers, Inc. immediately.
-We will coordinate repairs with
+\\\ Notify Legacy Chiller Systems (USA) immediately.
+We will coordinate repairs with the owner and carrier; do not attempt to make repairs locally without Legacy Chiller Systems (USA)'s permission.